-Students who believe they been the target of sexual harassment related to the school setting are encouraged to report complaints as soon as possible after the incident in order to enable the district to promptly and effectively investigate and resolve the complaint.
-Any person who witnesses or is aware of sexual harassment of a student is also encouraged to report the incident or behavior to the district.
+Employees and "non-employees" who believe they have been the target of sexual harassment in the workplace are encouraged to report complaints as soon as possible after the incident in order to enable the district to promptly and effectively investigate and resolve the complaint.
+Any person who witnesses or is aware of sexual harassment of an employee or "non-employee" is also encouraged to report the incident or behavior to the district.
 Targets are encouraged to submit the complaint in writing; however, complaints may be filed verbally.

-Complaints should be filed with the Principal or the Title IX coordinator.
+Complaints should be filed with the Building Principal or the Title IX coordinator.